| WVEC Legislative UpdateMarch 2, 2001 News Up Front:

 plan.
 The exact path that might be used to advance the DEP version through

+the legislative process is still unclear.
 As we went to press with this Update, DEP is meeting with industry and

 House Judiciary Chairman Jon Amores and stakeholders from the environmental